-SANTA ANA (CNS) - Orange County has reported just 44 newly confirmed COVID-19 cases, and, for the second day in a row, no new deaths.
+SANTA ANA (CNS) - Orange County today reported just 44 newly confirmed COVID-19 cases, and, for the second day in a row, no new deaths.

 Last week, the Orange County Health Care Agency reported 42 COVID-19 fatalities.
 The week before saw 76 deaths reported.

 In more good news, hospitalizations in the county continued to drop, decreasing from 196 on Sunday to 193 Monday, with the number of intensive care patients dropping from 58 to 56.